Amazon Fire HD 10 Kids Edition specs

 What follows is my official verdict on the Amazon Fire HD 10 Kids Edition Tablet, with my review broken down into key scoring areas such as design and build quality, hardware and screen, as well as parental controls and software, among others.

 I've also supplied some useful market information, too, which will help you complete the picture in terms of the tablet's price and availability.
+If you're in the market for one of the best kids tablets around, read on.

 Amazon Fire HD 10 Kids Edition Tablet review: price and availability